NK Radomlje

-Nogometni klub Radomlje (Radomlje Football Club) or simply NK Radomlje, currently named Kalcer Radomlje for sponsorship reasons, is a Slovenian football club located in the town of Radomlje.
-They play in the Slovenian PrvaLiga, the top tier of Slovenian football.
+Nogometni klub Radomlje (Radomlje Football Club) or simply NK Radomlje, currently named Kalcer Radomlje for sponsorship reasons, is a Slovenian football club based in Radomlje that competes in the Slovenian PrvaLiga, the top flight of Slovenian football.

 History

 Although the settlement of Radomlje had an informal football club formed in 1934 as part of the town's sports club, the club was legally not established until 1972 by a group of local workers.
 The club competed in the lower regional and amateur leagues in Yugoslavia until the independence of Slovenia in 1991.
-In the 2014–15 season, Radomlje played in the top tier of Slovenian football, the Slovenian PrvaLiga, for the first time in their history.
+In the 2014–15 season, Radomlje played in the Slovenian PrvaLiga for the first time in their history.

 Supporters

 Radomlje supporters are called Mlinarji.
 The group was formed in April 2009.